Ever heard of Asana?

 Also, keep in mind that Asana has both iOS and Android applications that are ready for you to download on their respective platforms.

-Asana offers 30-day free trial, three different plans, one of which is a freemium, and two premium plans.
+Asana offers a 30-day free trial, three different plans, one of which is a freemium, and two premium plans.

 - Basic Plan – free up to 15 users, unlimited core features, limited project views, and basic reporting